 1945 ‘The Australian WOMEN’S WEEKLY’, The Australian Women’s Weekly (1933 – 1982), 7 April, p.
 Front cover. , viewed 07 Mar 2020, http://nla.gov.au/nla.news-article47117733

 3. Australian War Memorial: taking the philosophy of nothing ventured, nothing gained I sent an enquiry to the Australian War Memorial: “This is a long shot, but do you have in your collection a portrait of King George VI painted c.
 1945-46 by an Italian prisoner of war?
+I attached a copy of the Women’s Weekly Cover and also included the details from Gladstone a meeting of creeks – a breaking of gauges.
 I received a reply stating that my query had been forwarded to their Art Section.

 I waited… and within two days, Hugh Cullimore Assistant Art Curator sent me an email.
 Yes, ART28179 is a portrait of King George VI painted by an Italian prisoner of war in 1946.
 The artist’s name appeared to be ‘Godulo’.

 Australian War Memorial Art Collection ART28179